Photo by SamuelStone from Pixabay

 JUST AFTER MIDNIGHT, NEW YEAR’S EVE

 Sirius blew my mind this year!
 Shining bright like a diamond in the sky at midnight (yes, Katy Perry got there first).
-More soon on that, and on Jade Wah’oo Grigori, the Mongolian American shaman who taught me about the Underworld, which may or may not be the same as the imaginal realm.
+Read more about that in my next post, and about Jade Wah’oo Grigori, the Mongolian American shaman who taught me about the Underworld, which may or may not be the same as the imaginal realm.

 Becca Tarnas shares her discoveries and developments in her thinking in three episodes on the podcast Rune Soup, beginning in 2016.